-If you see a surge of posts with negative sentiment, it could indicate a crisis in the making.
+If you see a surge of social media posts with negative sentiment, it could indicate a crisis in the making.

 The share of voice

-The share of voice is a metric especially useful while building influencer relations.
+The share of voice is a metric especially useful while building influencer relations for PR campaigns.

-The share of voice will tell you what part of an online discussion was started by a given social media site.
+The share of voice will tell you what part of an online discussion was started by social media sites.